python/devguide/getting-started/setup-building.rst

-   :ref:`clone the repository <checkout>` from a native Windows shell program like PowerShell or the ``cmd.exe`` command prompt, and use a build of Git targeted for Windows, e.g. the `Git for Windows download from the official Git website`_.
+   :ref:`clone the repository <checkout>` from a native Windows shell program like PowerShell or the ``cmd.exe`` command prompt, and use a build of Git targeted for Windows, for example, the `Git for Windows download from the official Git website`_.
    Otherwise, Visual Studio will not be able to find all the project's files and will fail the build.